AndrewGuerrero/ng-caryll/content/effective_stl.md

 if (c.size() == 0) ...
 ```

-is equivalent to
+is equal to

 ``` cpp
 if (c.empty()) ...
 ```

-However, `empty` is a constant-time operation while `size` can take linear time.
+Yet, `empty` is a constant-time operation while `size` can take linear time.
 Why?
 Consider this
-code
+code:

 ``` cpp
 list<int> list1;